-- To check your liver, bile ducts, pancreas or pancreatic ducts for stones, tumours or infection
+- Check your liver, bile ducts, pancreas or pancreatic ducts for stones, tumours or infection

-- To investigate the cause of pancreatitis which is an inflammation of pancreas.
+- Investigate the cause of pancreatitis which is an inflammation of pancreas.

-- To diagnose the condition called Primary sclerosing cholangitis.
+- Diagnose the condition called Primary sclerosing cholangitis.
 This condition causes narrowing of the bile ducts and is commonly associated with inflammatory bowel disease.